Inspiring Futures Fund 2023–2024

 The scheme is not open to PhD students.

 The scheme supports low or unpaid work experience opportunities that can be in the UK, overseas, or for research-related experiences (e.g., a Research project at the University or within an organisation that is undertaking research), for example, help to get to interviews, assessment centres, insight days or fund to access professional clothing.
 You may also want some help to fund a training course that is relevant to your personal and skills development and aligned with your career goals and future aspirations.

-The University reserves the right to close the Bursary earlier if all funds are disbursed before the closing date, and University-wide announcements will be made should this occur.
+The University reserves the right to close the fund earlier if all funds are disbursed before the closing date.

 The table will allow you to identify individual costs associated with the work experience or other (e.g. accommodation costs, training course).
 The budget planner will allow you to provide evidence to support your budget figures (e.g. a screenshot from a website showing the accommodation cost).
 You should insert all the costs you will incur as a result of going on your work experience or internship opportunity in your application.

 If your work experience is yet to be confirmed, please provide estimates of what the costs may be.
 You can re-confirm these costs at a later stage once finalised.
 For example, if you know the approximate location and length of the work experience, provide an estimate of costs based on this and include a note that is based on estimates only.
 These estimations will still need to be supported by evidence from your research into what the costs are likely to be.